DOH-JPD2303/LinkageRefImp/README.md

 ```
 Number of true matches found: 997 (99.70%)
-Reduction ratio: (99.93%)
+Reduction ratio: (99.89%)
 ```

-Blocking reduced the number of records to compare by 99.93%, but 0.3% of true matches were also filtered out.
+Blocking reduced the number of records to compare by 99.89%, but 0.3% of true matches were also filtered out.
-Now, we only have around 34.1 candidates for every true match.
+Now, we only have around 34 candidates for every true match.
+Depending on your linkage aims and project objective, this may be suitable.
+If not, more flexible blocking parameters are warranted.
-There is certainly room for improvement: we leave that exercise to the reader.
+Here, there is certainly room for improvement: we leave that exercise to the reader.
+Please see the ECHIDNA demonstration project or other [CHS reports](https://doh.wa.gov/data-and-statistical-reports/health-statistics/analytical-methods-and-reports) for some blocking strategies we have used in real projects.

 #### Feature Engineering

-Next up, feature engineering.
 Any model that compares words must numerically represent the difference between the two items being compared.
 In traditional models, we use string distance metrics.
 Here, we stick to a limited set of string comparisons.